cosmin-marginean/validk/README.md

 Validating an object returns a `ValidationErrors` which is `null` when validation succeeds.
 In other words, validation is successful when the response is `null`, or an instance of `ValidationErrors` when it fails.

 Please check the [tests](https://github.com/cosmin-marginean/validk/tree/main/validk/src/test/kotlin/io/validk) for more examples and the [documentation](https://cosmin-marginean.github.io/validk/dokka/validk/validk/io.validk/index.html) for a full list of constraints.

+## Eager errors
+It's often only required to return the first failure (failed constraint) message when validating a field.
+For this purpose `ValidationErrors` provides some `eager*` versions of its properties, including `eagerErrors` and `eagerErrorMessages`.
+For a full list of properties please check the [ValiationErrors docs](https://cosmin-marginean.github.io/validk/dokka/validk/validk/io.validk/-validation-errors/index.html)

 ## Context-aware and conditional validation
 Validk provides the ability to access the object being validated using the `withValue` construct.